 How to renew your driving licence photo with your passport?

 It’s very easy to use your passport to renew your driving licence photo.
 All you need to do is submit an online application to renew your licence.
 You will be required to submit your passport, and your passport photo will become your new driving licence photo automatically.
 If you wish to use a different picture, you will be required to use other channels.

 What are the requirements to renew a driving licence photo?

 Provided you’re eligible to drive and have access to all the materials listed above, you don’t need to fulfil any specific requirements to renew your driving licence photo – you can do it whenever you want!
 All you need to do is make sure that the driving licence photo you pick fits the relevant criteria, which you can also find above.

 How much will it cost to renew a driving licence photo?

 The cost of a driving licence photo renewal will depend on the method you use to get it.
 Here’s a breakdown of the costs (all information is correct at the time of writing):

 How to renew a driving licence photo at the Post Office?

 If you want a bit of extra assurance that your driving licence photo renewal will pass muster with the DVLA, the Post Office offers a service that will be extremely helpful.
 If you bring your current licence, a reminder letter (where applicable) and £21.50, they can go through the process of preparing the application with you, for that little bit of extra peace of mind.

-Having graduated with a History degree from the University of Birmingham, Sam has proven writing experience in local journalism, marketing and events.
+Having graduated with a History degree from the University of Birmingham, Sam has proven writing experience in biometric photography articles, marketing and events.
 Born in the UK, he has travelled extensively both nationally and internationally.
 In his spare time, he enjoys reading, cycling and skateboarding.